Whether you're enjoying quality time with family or hosting friends for a backyard BBQ, there's no better way to relax than in your outdoor space.

-Well, there’s one thing that might be better—having an awesome outdoor countertop to tie your space together.
-When it comes to outdoor countertops, True Blue has got you covered.
+Actually, there’s one thing that could make it even better—an amazing outdoor countertop to complete your space!
+When it comes to outdoor countertops, True Blue has you covered.

 While we love using engineered quartz for indoor countertops, it should be avoided outside.